How To Help Dogs and Train In……Canine Massage

 Rose Applied Therapies based the UK offers training in this massage technique for dogs (and horses).
 Get more information at http://www.rose-therapy.co.uk

 In 2021, Animal Courses Direct became the first learning provider to launch the latest Ofqual Regulated Qualification in Canine Massage from the Awarding Organization, Open College Network.
-The new Level 3 Diploma in Canine Massage Ofqual regulated qualification has been designed with a route into professional canine massage working as part of a multidisciplinary team to provide therapeutic massage for a range of canine conditions.
+This Level 3 Diploma in Canine Massage Ofqual - a regulated qualification has been designed with a route into professional canine massage working as part of a multidisciplinary team to provide therapeutic massage for a range of canine conditions.

 The course includes 13 units, covering topics such as canine anatomy and behaviour, massage techniques, conditional massage, business management and customer care.
 Students will also be able to complete a practical placement in the UK (Midlands and South of England).
 The practical element will allow students to learn about patient assessments, massage treatment, canine sports massage, and handling canines in a massage setting.
 Once qualified, students can apply for roles within the canine therapy industry or can set up a canine massage therapy business.
 This course is now open for student enrolment.
 Visit the website at animalcoursesdirect.co.uk or call the direct line for more information 01202 006 040.